rushikeshg25/cool-code/README.md

-# AI Database CLI Tool
+# Cool-Code:Cli coding Ai agent

 An intelligent command-line interface that leverages AI to help you interact with codebases and work on them similar to Gemini cli and Claude code.